andremilano/data_analytic/README.md

 6. to get the visualization from the sentiment, run sentimenVisual.py

-# Notes
+## Notes
-Dont forget to install library = pandas, matplotlib, wordcloud, nltk, textblob and seaborn
+Dont forget to install library =
+- pandas,
+- matplotlib,
+- wordcloud,
+- nltk,
+- textblob
+- seaborn